fod/px.js/README.md

 __variables()__

-The variables method returns an array containing the names of all of the variables present in the current PC-Axis file.
-The variables in the returned array are ordered as they are in the PC-Axis file; first the 'STUB' variables, followed by the 'HEADING' variables.
+The `variables` method returns an array containing the names of all of the _variables_ present in the current PC-Axis file.
+The _variables_ in the returned array are ordered as they are in the PC-Axis file; first the STUB _variables_, followed by the HEADING _variables_.

 ```javascript
 // Return an array of variable names